 Anti-democratic actors

-One of the aims and accomplishments of the 1959 revolution was to narrow socioeconomic divides between social classes, racial groups, regions, and urban and rural areas.
-Although these accomplishments are eroding and social and racial inequalities are returning, they are not yet structurally ingrained social cleavages, as they were before 1959.
-The government has made it a policy to provide Afro-Cubans and women with adequate representation in the institutions of the state and the Communist Party.
+One aim and accomplishment of the 1959 revolution was to narrow socioeconomic divides among social classes, racial groups, regions and urban and rural areas.
+Although these accomplishments are eroding and social and racial inequalities are returning, they have not yet become structurally ingrained social cleavages, as they were before 1959.
+Cuban identity is strong and transcends ethnic and social divisions.
+Racially based organization remains prohibited within social, economic and political institutions.
+However, associations based on national, ethnic and religious identities exist that engage in social and cultural activities, and reflect the various migrant groups that have come to Cuba over the centuries.

 Cleavage / conflict management

-In the constitutional reform process in 2018/19 and the 2022 referendum on the family code, individuals were permitted to express their opposition to the proposed legalization of same-sex marriage.
-Although religious organizations actively voiced their objections to the proposed code, campaigning for the “No” option was not permitted.
+The political leadership maintains communication channels with communities of faith and is moderately responsive to them.
+The Catholic Church, in particular, has become an important mediator for the government.
+During the 2018 – 2019 constitutional reform process and the 2022 family code referendum, individuals were allowed to voice opposition to the proposed legalization of same-sex marriage.
+Although religious organizations voiced objections to the proposed code, campaigning for the “No” option was not allowed.

 Public consultation